-Once you’ve managed to raise your first batch of cannabis plants, whether you can make your crops grow is no longer the question.
+Once you’ve managed to raise a first batch of cannabis plants, whether you can make cannabis crops grow is no longer the question.
 Instead, you start to wonder how often and how fast you can do it; and with what degree of success.
 From that point on, you may want to explore some of the various grow techniques you can apply.
 Throughout the years, growers have tried all kinds of methods to optimize their use of space, maximize their harvests, or shorten the growth cycles of their cannabis plants.
 One of these techniques is known as the Sea of Green (SoG) method.
 In this blog, we explain how it works, and what it can do for your next cannabis grow.

 Different Grow Techniques And Methods